cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 (optional, default depends on model profile)
 <br>defines the criteria that have to be met, for inserting from stage into the satellite.
 Valid settings are:
 - key = the key (hub key, link key) is not already in the satellite
-- values = the value combination of the relevant columns or the diff hash are not already in the satellite
+- diff = the value combination of the relevant compare columns or the diff hash are not already in the satellite
-- actual = the value combinateion of the relevant columns or the diff hash are not equal to a current row in the satellite
+- current = the value combination of the relevant compare columns or the diff hash are not equal to a current row in the satellite
-- key+value = comparison of values is reduced to the key
+- key+diff = comparison is done by key
-- key+actual = comparison of current values is reduced to the key (this is the main mode of data vault satellites)
+- key+current = comparison of current values is reduced to the key (this is the main mode of data vault satellites)

-The settings "key", "actual" and "key+actual" should be supported by every implementation.
+The settings "key", "current" and "key+current" should be supported by every implementation, since they belong to the core of data vault.
 The setting "key" might remove a declared diff hash column, or at least will leave out the check for a diff_hash even, when uses_diff_hash is true.

 **is_enddated**
 (optional, default depends on model profile)